P5CHI-Web-Academy/Homework-Angular-JS-Module/README.md

 # Homework-Angular-JS-Module

 Hey there!
-A lesson wihtout homework is like a Jedi witout his lithsaber, so this is the topic for the first home work:
+A lesson wihtout homework is like a Jedi witout his light-saber, so this is the topic for the first home work:

 - Implement a Module named Garage that will manage your garage exposing only some public methods
 - You will have there a massive with all the car infos that will be private